rithinch/jam-intelligent-agent-rover-simulation/README.md

 # Rover-JAM-Agent-Simulation
-Simplified Rover Simulation using JAM Agent and Python for Visualizations (matplotlib)
+Simplified Rover Simulation using JAM Agent and Python for Visualizations (matplotlib) :robot:

 ## Problem Definition